Holy Prophet Muhammad (upon whom be blessings and peace) has prophesied about several events that will occur

 beyond the Euphrates River, with his army; the army of the Mahdi, whose vanguard will be the Mansoor .

 The former (i.e. Haarith) will be preparing the minds of Muslims to-accept

-the Mahdi when he comes.
+the Mahdi when he comes and pave the way for the Mahdi's government.
 He will perform the same task for the Mahdi, what the

 Qurayish performed for The Messenger of Allah (Sallallahu alayhi wasallam) in